Skip to main content

 • 50 minutes of observation: Your teen observes another student driving.
 This observation time is valuable because it lets them learn from watching someone else handle real-world driving situations.

 The first 6 appointments are dedicated to practice and instruction.
 Students build confidence and skill with each session, progressing from basic maneuvers to more advanced driving techniques.
 The 7th appointment is the road skills test, where the instructor evaluates whether your teen can drive safely and independently.
-For more details on what to expect during the evaluation, see our teen driver guide.
+For more details on what to expect during the evaluation, see our road test guide.

-In addition to the formal behind the wheel hours with an instructor, Virginia requires teens to log 45 hours of supervised practice driving with a parent or legal guardian.
-Of those 45 hours, at least 15 hours must be completed after sunset.
-This practice time helps them gain real-world experience in a variety of conditions, including nighttime driving, rain, and heavy traffic.
+In addition to the formal behind the wheel hours with an instructor, Virginia DMV requires a parent or guardian to certify 45 hours of supervised practice, including 15 hours after sunset.
+This practice time helps teens gain real-world experience in a variety of conditions, including nighttime driving, rain, and heavy traffic.

 Age and Holding Period Requirements

-Virginia law requires your teen to meet two additional behind the wheel requirements before receiving a driver’s license:
+Virginia DMV’s current teen requirements include two additional conditions before receiving a driver’s license:

 • Minimum age of 16 years and 3 months: Your teen can’t receive a driver’s license before reaching this age, even if all other requirements are complete.